bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 July 03, 2020
 ----
 a.
 Discuss the PI planning together
+   - Have a longer term plan done for Relationship team. @Amit and Jyoti to connect
+   -
 b.
 PIA/STRA update for BCOMP/release on june 30th - whats outstanding?

 ----